karakun/karakun.github.io/_posts/2019-07-29-introducing-rico.md

 This contribution to Rico is currently being finalized and will be released soon.
 The [__Projector__ repository](https://github.com/rico-projects/rico-projector) already contains an example application in case you want to have a look.
 Creating the UI from a server side API reduces the effort for dev teams as they do not need to care about UI technology.

-To provide maximum flexibility, it is of course also still possible to implement interfaces provided over HTTP (SOAP, REST, GraphQL, ...) as it is the case for the frameworks build upon.
+To provide maximum flexibility, it is of course also still possible to implement interfaces provided over HTTP (SOAP, REST, GraphQL, ...) as it is the case for the frameworks built upon.

 Rico provides a fluent client API for HTTP(S) that automatically respects the threading rules of the given UI toolkit.
 Next to this, Rico has functionality to provide maximum convenience when handling utf-8 text, (large) binaries and serializable data.